gbrembati/terraform-cloudguard-gke/3-aws-onboarding/README.md

-# Check Point AWS CloudFormation Onboarding
+# CloudGuard CSPM AWS CloudFormation Onboarding
 This Terraform project is intended to be used to onboard an AWS Public Cloud Account in CloudGuard CSPM.
 In this folder you can find the CloudFormation Templates JSON files, and the direct link to launch them in your system.
 The IAM Policies that will be created are the public Check Point Policies [dome9 / policies](https://github.com/dome9/policies/tree/master/AWS)